 While some church denominations only baptise adults, the Church of England baptises infants on the understanding that their parents are believing, practising Christians, committed to each other through marriage, and that they are brought up as Christians within the family of the local church.

 What happens next?

 If you are interested in taking it further, please contact the Parish Office

 on 01372 813332.
-They will arrange for a member of the ‘New Life’ Team to make contact with you in the next few days and arrange a home visit so that we can discuss further with you the different options and what preparation for each will involve.
+They will arrange for a member of the clergy to make contact with you in the next few days so that we can discuss further with you the different options and what preparation for each will involve.

 Baptism Preparation Sessions

-As well as joining us for Sunday worship, those considering infant baptism will need to attend the three baptism preparation sessions; exploring the meaning of baptism and what this act of Christian commitment will mean for you and your child.
+As well as joining us for Sunday worship, those considering infant baptism will need to attend two baptism preparation sessions; exploring the meaning of baptism and what this act of Christian commitment will mean for you and your child.

 Coming to these sessions does not commit you to having a baptism and you may want to come along to investigate further before making a decision.
 These sessions are open to parents, other members of the family and potential godparents who may also find them helpful.

-These sessions are held in the Dell Centre at St Giles' Church, 8:15-9:15pm, on the first Monday of the month (second if first is a Bank holiday).
+These sessions are held in the Dell Centre at St Giles' Church, 8:15-9:15pm, on the second Monday of the month.